Shrimayee30/Shrimayee30/README.md

   One-stop web application to book daily domestic help services, designed for residential societies.
   *Tech:* Python, Django, Web Development, Databases
 🔗 [Repository](https://github.com/Shrimayee30/SOFTWEBAPP)

+---

+If you’ve made it this far, you’ve probably gathered that I enjoy turning everyday problems into systems that are simple, scalable, and actually usable.
+I’m still learning, as I always am, always will be 🙂